alephdata/memorious/docs/buildingcrawler.md

       - publishedAt
 ```

-We can also supply a set of values to act as a unique key for this entity.
-If a key isn't supplied then memorious will default to using the url of the page to generate a key for you.
-Keys should be selected from the set of properties that you collect.
+We also need to supply a set of values to act as a unique key for this entity.
+Keys should be selected from the set of properties that you collect and should aim to be unique for the collection of items that you are scraping.

 The `data` `alpeh_emit_entity` emits to the next stages includes the following new items: